Prat13k/PythonMiniProjects/README.md

 An Array has been Sorted in ascending order but has been cyclically shifted, find the element that has to the minimum element.
 Write an algorithm that optimally finds the minimum element in such an array.

 #### Problem 4:
+Check if a palindrome can be created by the string provided by the user, print True if the word is a palindrome and no if it is not a palindrome.